Z1hanW/holosoma/src/holosoma_retargeting/README.md

 ## Data Preparation
 We provide demo_data/ for fast testing.
 To test on more motion sequences in OMOMO, please follow the instructions to download the data.

 ### OMOMO
 Our pipeline used the processed dataset by InterMimic.
 The data format differs from the original OMOMO dataset.
 Please download the processed OMOMO data here https://drive.google.com/file/d/141YoPOd2DlJ4jhU2cpZO5VU5GzV_lm5j/view.
+And put the downloaded folder to demo_data/OMOMO_new.

 ### LAFAN
 #### Download the original LAFAN data.

 Dowoloading the [lafan1.zip](https://github.com/ubisoft/ubisoft-laforge-animation-dataset/blob/master/lafan1/lafan1.zip) by clicking View Raw.

-Put lafan1.zip to your designed data folder (demo_data/lafan) and uncompress it.
+Put lafan1.zip to your designed data folder and uncompress it (DATA_FOLDER_PATH/lafan1).

 We need some data processing files from the [LAFAN github repo](https://github.com/ubisoft/ubisoft-laforge-animation-dataset).
 ```